Trequetrum/blog-onesmallstep/content/types-intro.md

 - {%emph(c="blue")%}Haskell:{%end%} Advanced type systems make certain styles of coding very ergonomic and easy to do.
 Haskell's functional dependencies are implemented via dictionary passing which is great for keeping code generic/general/dynamic but has a cost.

     That said, unlike dynamic type systems where the cost cannot be avoided, you can write extremely performant Haskell.
-When writing code to compete on a benchmark, Haskell is often competitive with C. The more expressive they are, the more Static type systems give compilers information about programmer intent, helping compilers perform some extremely impressive optimizations.
+When writing code to compete on a benchmark, Haskell is often competitive with C. The more expressive they are, the more Static Type Systems give compilers information about programmer intent, helping compilers perform some extremely impressive optimizations.

 {%emph()%}**Correctness:**{%end%}